Home » Reviews » Gear and Accessories » Indoor/Dry Fire Training » Mantis X10 Elite Review

 How Does It Perform?

 From an operational standpoint, it’s easy to get started.
 Turn on the sensor, open the app, and connect the sensor to your phone (which happens quickly).
+Once this is done, you’re ready to rock-and-roll.

 Pick any of the courses or a drill.
-Tell the app if you’ll be practicing live-fire or dry fire if you’re left or right-handed and if the sensor is oriented forward or backward.
+Tell the app if you’ll be practicing live-fire or dry fire, if you’re left or right-handed, and if the sensor is oriented forward or backward.
+Hit the start button and the fun begins.
+Every shot you take will be recorded and reported in the app as mentioned above.

 From a reliability and speed perspective, the entire Mantis X10 Elite Shooting Performance System has been great.
+The app has never frozen on me and all screens load quickly with your data.

 Other than this, I’ve been very happy with the product and highly recommend it.